openpnp/openpnp/Camera-Settling.md

 ## The Idea

 The Idea is to look at the pictures taken and by comparing each frame with its predecesor, determine when the settling is concluded.
-So after a brutal machine stop, it might take longer, but "drill-down" micro-move adjustments are very fast.
+So after a brutal machine stop, it might take longer due to vibration etc., but "drill-down" micro-move adjustments can be very fast.
 This becomes possible with the advanced Settle Methods (i.e. not Fixed Time).

 You can still set a **Settle Timeout (ms)** value, that will end the settling no matter what.
 You should choose a very conservative time to really cover all the worst case scenarios.
-The timeout will make sure your Cameras never "hang" when the settle goal (Threshold) is never reached.
+The timeout will make sure your Camera never "hangs" when the settle goal (Threshold) is never reached.
 This could be due to flickering ambient light or a misconfiguration etc..

 ## Enable Diagnostics